 Create accountability for your action-items by setting daily and/or weekly benchmarks to work toward.
 Don’t worry, I’ve got a few suggestions later to help you track progress.

 Remember: you’re a work in progress!
 Don’t beat yourself up if plans change and your schedule shifts in the middle of the day.
 As web designers, that’s the name of the game.
 You wear so many hats, so be kind to yourself, but also be sure to flex your mental self-discipline.

 This one is a given on any time management strategies list!

 Almost 50% of Americans check their emails as they arrive in their inbox or throughout the day (10+ times).
-Recovering from said-distractions takes about 23 minutes every time to get back in the zone, which is a huge time-killer away from client work.
+Recovering from said distractions takes about 23 minutes every time to get back in the zone, which is a huge time-killer taking you away from client work.

 Turn your phone and laptop notifications on do-not-disturb or volume off so you’re not tempted to check your emails and messages.
 Stick to checking your email two to three times a day or for only five minutes of every hour if that’s what’s necessary.

 When it comes to your workspace, some folks prefer silence and some personally need a bit of background stimulus like white noise to concentrate.
 If you’re like me and need that special something in the background, keep it low and make it something repetitive so it’s less likely to catch your train of thought (I like to play slow jazz or a ‘fireplace’ YouTube video).

 Want to refresh your workspace?
 Check out 15 creative workspaces to inspire your setup!